 Final Fantasy XIII-2's Clock Card Game: It's Fun!

-The video game Final Fantasy XIII-2's so-called Serendipity Casino includes a couple card games, Chronobind and Serendipity, as part of the DLC (Downloadable Content) episode, "Heads or Tails."
+The video game Final Fantasy XIII-2's so-called Serendipity Casino includes a couple card games, Chronobind and Serendipity, as part of the "Heads or Tails" DLC (Downloadable Content) episode.

-You get Fortune Medals for Chronobind just like you do Serendipity Poker, but the main advantage of Chronobind -- besides the fact that it's nearly as addicting as Final Fantasy VIII's Triple Triad -- is that you can build up casino coins FAST, then use them to purchase items and prizes for your party (or, if you like chocobo racing, buy buffs and boosts for your chocobo.)
+You get Fortune Medals for Chronobind just like you do in Serendipity Poker, but the main advantage of Chronobind—besides the fact that it's nearly as addicting as Final Fantasy VIII's Triple Triad—is that you can build up casino coins FAST, then use them to purchase items and prizes for your party (or, if you like chocobo racing, buy buffs and boosts for your chocobo).

 (Note: this is from a video game; it's not a real casino, any more than the dragons are real dragons.)